SummaryRead the full fact sheet

 Acne usually begins in the teenage years and disappears after eight to 10 years.
 In some cases, it can persist until the 30s and even 40s.

-Cysts are lumps under the skin that have pus and other tissue in them, but do not come to a head like pimples do.
-They can cause scarring, blotchy, uneven skin colour and pitting.
+are lumps under the skin that have pus and other tissue in them, but do not come to a head like pimples do.
+They can cause scarring, blotchy, uneven colour and pitting.

 Unfortunately, acne hits people at a time when they most want to look their best.
 Acne can make teenagers feel embarrassed and bad about themselves.

-While there are various surgical and laser treaments that can help acne scarring, the best treatment for acne scarring is prevention.
+While there are various surgical and laser treatments that can help acne scarring, the best treatment for acne scarring is prevention.
 Seek professional advice for acne early.

 If you are concerned about skin problems or skin care, you should talk to your doctor or pharmacist for information about possible treatments.

 At the start of , androgen hormones are released into the body.
 Both boys and girls have androgens, but boys have more of them.
 Androgens cause the oil glands in the skin of the face, neck, back, shoulders and chest to enlarge and to produce more oil (sebum).

 Bacteria that normally live on the skin surface digest the oil and by-products from this digestion irritate the skin, block the pores and produce blackheads, pimples and cysts.

 Girls tend to reach puberty earlier than boys and develop acne at a younger age.
 Acne can become worse or ‘break out’ at certain times of a girl’s menstrual cycle, usually just before a period.

 - Cleansing – using cleansers specifically developed for acne-prone skin can help.
 Try washing the affected areas twice per day.
 Don’t overdo it.
 Too much cleansing can cause other skin problems, such as dryness or skin irritations.
 Try to keep hair clean and off the face and neck, as oil from the hair can make acne worse.